morgango/dttm/README.md

 	date_start_of('quarter', '2/1/2000')		# returns the start of the quarter ('1/1/2000'), same as date_trunc
 	date_end_of('quarter', '2/1/2000')		# returns the end of the quarter ('2/28/2000')

-There is a common set of string constants that are used across all of the manipulation functions through the datepart variable:
+There is a common set of string constants that are used across all of the manipulation functions.
+These are typically passed through the datepart variable, and attempt to be consistent across function and remain similar to the Transact SQL definitions:

-	'year', 'yy', 'yyyy': The numeric calendar year 'quarter', 'qq', 'q': The numeric calendar quarter (1-4) 'month', 'mm', 'm':* The numeric calendar month (1-12) 'day_of_year', 'dy', 'y': The day (1-366) of the year.
+	**'year', 'yy', 'yyyy':** The numeric calendar year 'quarter', 'qq', 'q': The numeric calendar quarter (1-4) 'month', 'mm', 'm':* The numeric calendar month (1-12) 'day_of_year', 'dy', 'y': The day (1-366) of the year.